If the YouTube video above is not available, here are two other ways to view:

 Galatians 6:7-9 Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.
 8 For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life.
 9 And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.

-David wanted to honor God with his life.
-God wants us as His servants to give our lives back to Him—He had Divine perspective.
+He had a Divine perspective.
 He was God fearing.
 So immediately David thought of one thing—what can I do for the Lord!